-How am I selected to serve on a jury during voir dire?
+How are jurors selected during jury voir dire?

-When you are called in for jury service you will meet at the courthouse in a jury assembly room.
-Some potential jurors may be excused for the day if a case is settled out of court just before trial; other jurors may be assigned to a trial and will proceed forward with the selection process. […]
+Potential jurors will meet as instructed at the courthouse in a jury assembly room.
+Some potential jurors may be excused for the day if a case is settled out of court just before trial; other jurors may be assigned to a trial and will proceed forward with the selection process.…

 attorney meeting with client at desk

-When you are called in for jury service you will meet at the courthouse in a jury assembly room.
+Potential jurors will meet as instructed at the courthouse in a jury assembly room.
 Some potential jurors may be excused for the day if a case is settled out of court just before trial; other jurors may be assigned to a trial and will proceed forward with the selection process.

 During jury selection the judge will briefly describe the case, introducing the parties to the case and their respective attorneys.
 The judge, and sometimes the attorneys for each party, will ask questions to determine if potential jurors have any personal interest in the case or have any preexisting biases that could influence their judgement.
 These questions may relate to a potential juror’s educational and employment background, what experiences they may have had in a lawsuit or as the victim of a crime, and what their opinions and beliefs are pertaining to relevant elements of the trial they will hear.